Any additional questions can be addressed to the Assistant Director of Sport Clubs, [[rsclub, Dan Gardner]]

 If you've ever participated in an activity with the potential for risk that is sponsored by any organization, you've probably signed a release form and completed an emergency contact form in the case of illness, injury, or accident.
 Think of a time you might have gone whitewater rafting, entered a running race or triathlon, gone bungee jumping, gone horseback riding, etc. etc. (the list goes on).
 Agreement to Participate forms seek to inform participants of the potential for risk involved with a particular activity BEFORE participating in the activity.

 Waiver/Agreement to Participate: As a recognized Sport Club, you and your club members are part of the William & Mary organization.
-The William & Mary organization, therefore, wants to inform each participant if the potential for accidents while engaging in college sponsored activities.
+The William & Mary organization, therefore, wants to inform each participant if the potential for accidents while engaging in university sponsored activities.
 It is absolutely necessary that each participant understands the possibility of accidents before practicing or playing with the sport club.
 This is why the Waiver/Agreement to Participate Form is required.

 Are there any exceptions to the rule that there must be two safety officers at each practice/game/event?